Muschamp Rd

 Obsessive Heroes in the films of Werner Herzog and Stanley Kubrick

-This was my final paper in my Writing 412 course, Recurrent themes in the Films of Stanley Kubrick, taught by Brian Hendricks.
+This was my final paper in my Writing 412 course, Recurrent themes in the Films of Stanley Kubrick, taught by the late Brian Hendricks.
 It made heavy use of my previous film studies in German 439 New German Cinema taught by Dr. Peter Göltz.
-I decided to put it online to give this section of my website some orginal content and because I am a great admirer of both filmmakers.
+I decided to put it online to give this section of my website some original content and because I am a great admirer of both filmmakers.
 It was written in the summer of 1999.

 A surprising number of similarities and parallels can be drawn between the films of German director Werner Herzog and British/American director Stanley Kubrick, a particularly glaring one is their use of non-traditional, obsessive heroes as the protagonists.
 Kubrick's heroes are always obsessive.
 However the most memorable of Herzog's heroes equal Kubrick's both in the depths of their passion and the extent of their madness.
 Indeed narrowing the focus of this comparison was the chief obstacle of this essay rather then acquiring additional supporting material.